What is ETL Testing: Importance, Process, and Types | DevstringxHarsha Yadav

 This type of ETL Testing process is performed to ensure data is accurate and meets the requirement of the business that is being transferred to production systems.

-This type of testing is performed to ensure that source data values are transformed to expected values.
+This testing performs to ensure that source data values are transformed into expected values.

 This type of testing is performed to check data types, data constraints, data length, etc.

-This type of testing is performed to ensure that that all the expected source data is loaded in target systems from the source systems.
+This type of testing is performed to ensure that all the expected source data is loaded into target systems from the source systems.
 In this; data count is done from source to target systems.

 This type of testing is performed to ensure that the data is accurately loaded and transformed as expected.